cisco/mindmeld/docs/source/question_answering.rst

 #.
 Modify the configs to improve accuracy results for bulk of the misses (without compromising the correct ones)
 #.
 Repeat from Step 2

-Once you have launched the app and have collect a large amount of click data (or if you have prior search logs that can be used as a proxy), the above parameters can be learned automatically (instead of repeatedly tuning by hand).
+Once you have launched the app and have collected a large amount of click data (or if you have prior search logs that can be used as a proxy), the above parameters can be learned automatically (instead of repeatedly tuning by hand).
 There is a vast amount of literature around search and recommendations using Machine Learning.
 Using the clicks as positive example and sampling on negatives, you can use F1/F2/F0.5 scores or other evaluation metrics such as NDCG, MRR and MAP to tune your models.